mrhanafi/tasklisk-management/README.md

 # Tasklisk Management

-A simple yet powerful task list management application built with **Laravel 12** and **React**.
+A simple yet powerful task list management application built with **Laravel 12**, **Inertia** and **React**.
 This project offers a modern full-stack solution for managing tasks efficiently, combining the robustness of Laravel for the backend with the flexibility of React for the frontend.

 ## Table of Contents